 The drugs are needed wherever people have Covid-19.
 On Sept.
 30, the Bill and Melinda Gates Foundation and 16 pharmaceutical and diagnostics companies countered concerns about focusing solely on the needs and opportunities of the developed world in developing such drugs with the statement "Commitments to Expanded Global Access for COVID-19 Diagnostics, Therapeutics, and Vaccines."
 Signatories commit to developing innovations for patients worldwide, working toward affordability and rapid availability for all countries, supporting mechanisms for fair global resource allocation, and building confidence in Covid-19 medicines and diagnostics by making safety the highest requirement for every product.

 Coronavirus: it is the generic term for a family of viruses that affect humans or animals.
 The causative agents of SARS in 2002/2003, MERS and several forms of the common cold are also included.

-SARS-CoV-2: The pathogen causing the current pandemic was given this name in February 2020.
-It is often simply called "novel coronavirus".
+SARS-CoV-2: The pathogen causing the current pandemic was given this name in February 2020, and is often simply called "novel coronavirus."
 The abbreviation stands for Severe Acute Respiratory Syndrome-Coronavirus-2.